Using Brouwer's fixed point theorem: Evasiveness

-Our figure illustrates a sequence of collapses that reduces a $2$-dimensional complex to a point.
+Our figure illustrates a sequence of collapses that reduce a $2$-dimensional complex to a point.
 In each case the face $A_0$ that is contained in a unique maximal face is drawn fattened.

-\begin{Theorem} We have the following implications: \\ $\K$ is a cone $\ \Lra\ $ $\K$ is non-evasive $\ \Lra\ $ $\K$ is collapsible $\ \Lra\ $ $\K$ is contractible. \end{Theorem}
+\begin{Theorem} We have the following implications: \\ $\Delta$ is a cone $\ \Lra\ $ $\Delta$ is non-evasive $\ \Lra\ $ $\Delta$ is collapsible $\ \Lra\ $ $\Delta$ is contractible. \end{Theorem}

-\proof The first implication is clear: for a cone we don't have to test the apex~$e_0$ in order to see whether a set $A$ is a face of~$\K$, since $A\in \K$ if and only if $A\cup\{e_0\}\in \K$.
-The third implication is easy topology: one can write down explicit deformation retractions.
-The middle implication we will derive from the following lemma, which uses the notion of a \emph{link} of a vertex $e$ in a simplicial complex $\K$: this is the complex $\K/e$ formed by all faces $A\in\K$ such that $e\notin A$ but $A\cup\{e\}\in\K$.
+\proof The first implication is clear: For a cone we don't have to test the apex~$e_0$ in order to see whether a set $A$ is a face of~$\Delta$, since $A\in \Delta$ if and only if $A\cup\{e_0\}\in \Delta$.
+The third implication is easy topology: One can write down explicit deformation retractions.
+The middle implication we will derive from the following claim, which uses the notion of a \emph{link} of a vertex $e$ in a simplicial complex $\Delta$: This is the complex $\Delta/e$ formed by all faces $A\in\Delta$ such that $e\notin A$ but $A\cup\{e\}\in\Delta$.

-\begin{Lemma} $\K$ is non-evasive if and only if either $\K$ is a simplex, or it is not a simplex but it has a vertex $e$ such that both the deletion $\K\sm e$ and the link $\K/e$ are non-evasive. \end{Lemma}
+\textbf{Claim.} \emph{$\Delta$ is non-evasive if and only if either $\Delta$ is a simplex, or it is not a simplex but it has a vertex $e$ such that both the deletion $\Delta\sm e$ and the link $\Delta/e$ are non-evasive.}

-\proof If no questions need to be asked (that is, if $c(\K)=0$), then $\K$ is a simplex.
+Let us first verify this claim: If no questions need to be asked (that is, if $c(\Delta)=0$), then $\Delta$ is a simplex.
 Otherwise we have some $e$ that corresponds to the first question to be asked by an optimal algorithm.
-If one gets a YES answer, then the problem is reduced to the link~$\K/e$, since the faces $B\in \K/e$ correspond to the faces $A=B\cup\{e\}$ of $\K$ for which $e\in A$.
-In the case of a NO-answer the problem similarly reduces to the deletion~$\K\sm e$. \endproof
+If one gets a YES answer, then the problem is reduced to the link~$\Delta/e$, since the faces $B\in \Delta/e$ correspond to the faces $A=B\cup\{e\}$ of~$\Delta$ for which $e\in A$.
+In the case of a NO-answer the problem similarly reduces to the deletion~$\Delta\sm e$.

-\proofheader{Proof of Theorem~\ref{t:collapsible} \rm($\K$ is non-evasive $\Lra$ $\K$ is collapsible)} We use induction on $m$, where $m=1$ is clear.
-If the vertex $e$ corresponds to a good first vertex to ask, then we start with a sequence of collapses of the complex that correspond to a collapsing sequence for the link of~$e$ in~$\K$: this is possible by induction, since the link of $e$ is non-evasive and has at most $m-1$ vertices.
-(A non-maximal face in the link $\K/e$ that is contained in a unique maximal face provides the same type of face in the complete complex~$\K$.)
-Thus we can apply collapses to $\K$ until we get that $\K/e=\{\es,\{f\}\}$.
-Then one further collapsing step (with $A_0=\{e\}$ and $A_1=\{e,f\}$) takes us to the one-point complex. \endproof
+Now let us return to the proof of Theorem~\ref{t:collapsible}, where we still have to verify that ``$\Delta$ is non-evasive $\Lra$ $\Delta$ is collapsible.''
+We use induction on the number of faces of~$\Delta$.